 If your industry has a specific site or app where business partners and customers can find you, be active and pay attention to the site on a regular basis.
 And certainly, above all, place emphasis on quality products, services, and full-cycle customer relations.

 How Should You Respond To Bad Reviews?

 Engage with them as soon as possible.
-The time has passed where business owners can ignore bad reviews.
-With 24 hour social media, you can no longer “sweep them under the rug.”
+The time has passed when business owners can ignore bad reviews.
+With 24-hour social media, you can no longer “sweep them under the rug.”
 Employ a dedicated person or team — a best practice would be an individual or group from your company branding or human resource team.
-Address the complaint with honesty, transparency, and do your best to resolve the problem swiftly is there is an ongoing issue.
+Address the complaint with honesty, and transparency, and do your best to resolve the problem swiftly if there is an ongoing issue.